Anzure/homebridge-netatmo-security/README.md

 ## Development
 This plugin is under development, and is not ready to use.

+Supported or partially supported accessories:
+- Netatmo Tag Sensor
+- Netatmo Indoor Siren
+- Netatmo Welcome

-Please wait until the official.
+Please wait until the release.
 Use at your OWN risk!

-Supported accessories:
-- [] Netatmo Welcome
-- [x] Netatmo Tag Sensor
-- [] Netatmo Indoor Siren
-- [] Netatmo Outdoor Camera

-Feel free to send us suggestions.

 ## Getting started